mateusAbdallah/navBar/README.md

-Build a responsive navbar using JavaScript.
+Building a responsive navbar using JavaScript.